J. Alex Halderman: Electronic voting

 After the 2016 United States presidential election, computer scientists, including Halderman, urged the Clinton campaign to request an election recount in Wisconsin, Michigan, and Pennsylvania (three swing states where Trump had won narrowly, while Clinton won New Hampshire and Maine narrowly) for the purpose of excluding the possibility that the hacking of electronic voting machines had influenced the recorded outcome.

 On June 21, 2017, Halderman testified before the United States Senate Select Committee on Intelligence.
 The hearing, titled "Russian Interference in the 2016 U.S. Election", focused on the federal government's role in safeguarding U.S. elections from outside interference.
 Halderman discussed his own research in computer science and cybersecurity.
 He discussed one instance where he tampered with a voting machine and demonstrated the ability to change the outcome of an election.
 He also made three policy recommendations to safeguard U.S. elections: upgrading and replacing obsolete and vulnerable voting machines; consistently and routinely checking that American elections results are accurate; and applying cybersecurity best practices to the design of voting equipment and the management of elections.
 Halderman fielded questions from the Senators about his research and policy recommendations.
 At the end of the hearing, Chairman Burr praised Halderman for his work and noted how important his research is.

 Following the 2020 United States presidential election, Halderman stated that a software glitch during the unofficial vote tally was not caused by fraud, but rather by human error, and said the conspiracy theory that a supercomputer was used to switch votes from Trump to Biden was "nonsense".

-His expert witness report on voting machine vulnerabilities was filed in a Georgia case under seal, but is sought by litigants in another case and an election official in Louisiana.
+His expert witness report on voting machine vulnerabilities was filed in a Georgia case under seal, but was sought by litigants in another case and an election official in Louisiana as of January 2022.

 In 2022, CISA issued the advisory "Vulnerabilities Affecting Dominion Voting Systems ImageCast X" based on research by Halderman.